-Veterinary Science 3 (SF 50320)
+Veterinary Science (SF 50320)

-Prepare a display focusing on any activity related to the veterinary science project.
+(Open to youth in Veterinary Science 1, Veterinary Science 2, and Veterinary Science 3) Prepare a display focusing on any activity related to the veterinary science project.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.
+Exhibits may include activities from Veterinary Science projects OR from any other Animal project area.

-Veterinary Science Ready4Life Challenge (SF 50322)
+Veterinary Science Ready4Life Challenge